Guide to Micro-Entrepreneur Business in France

-So, for example, if one of the activities is 'commercial' in nature then a turnover limit of €170,000 will apply for that activity; if the other business is 'artisanal' by nature, then it will have a turnover limit of €70,000 (2018 for 2017 income onwards).
+So, for example, if one of the activities is 'commercial' in nature then a turnover limit of €170,000 will apply for that activity; if the other business is 'artisanal' by nature, then it will have a turnover limit of €70,000 (2018 onwards).

 If both activities fall into the same business category, then only one limit applies.
 You cannot go above the turnover threshold of the main business.